Lawyer Raymond Nesbitt explains what a Spanish NIE number is, who needs it, and how to get one. Contact our law firm to get your NIE Number.

 No, it doesn´t.
 All it is really is just an admin number to identify you before the Spanish Tax Office.
 It does not preclude your tax status.

 - I’m planning to buy a property in Spain jointly with my wife.
 Do we both need a NIE number or only myself?
 If I buy a property with my children (to mitigate IHT) do they also need a NIE?

 Both of you need one.
 Any owner or joint owner of a property needs to apply for a NIE number.
 This will also include your children should they also become joint owners with yourself and your wife.

-I take the opportunity to introduce a shameless commercial plug and advise that our law firm offers significant discounts when you apply through us for two or more NIE numbers.
+I take the opportunity to introduce a shameless commercial plug and advise that our law firm offers a significant discount when you apply for NIE numbers in bulk orders (three or more).

 - I was planning to buy a property in Spain but at completion the Notary refused to sign because I didn´t have a NIE number.
 Is this correct?

 Yes.
 One of the roles of a Spanish Notary is to ensure all taxes are paid to the Tax Office.
 It stands to reason that if you don’t have a NIE number you cannot pay the associated taxes of a purchase.
 In other words, to buy or sell property in Spain it is mandatory by law to have a NIE number (if you are a foreigner) at completion so you can pay the appropriate taxes.
 A Notary will check if a buyer has a NIE number and will refuse to witness the signing if he lacks one.

 - I have read online that one can no longer apply for a NIE number using a representative through a Power of Attorney; you need to apply for it in person.
 Is this advice wrong?